How to Bring an Outdoor Cat Indoors

 Cat caves are another great indoor invention for our feline friends.
 They not only keep cats in a protected and safe area, but allow them plenty of observation.
 These Merino felt and wool cat caves are some of my cat’s favorite places to nap.

-Controlled Outdoor Access
+Allow Controlled Outdoor Access

 - Build your own enclosure from a dog kennel, or check out these fabricated enclosures.